-2b.
-Academic Learning Expectation: The HHS graduate writes effectively to construct and convey meaning.
+HHS Rubric for Academic Learning Expectation: The HHS graduate writes effectively to construct and convey meaning.

 Write INFORMATIVE/EXPLANATORY texts to examine and convey complex ideas and information clearly and accurately through the effective selection, organization, and analysis of content.
 (W.CCR.2)